Local Restrictions Support Grant and Additional Support

 Applications for these grants are now open - Please read our eligibility criteria before applying.

-On 1 November 2020, the Government announced a second period of national lockdown to control the spread of the coronavirus, to come into force from the 5th November 2020 and running for four weeks until 2 December 2020.
+On 1 November 2020, the Government announced a second period of national lockdown to control the spread of the coronavirus, to come into force from the 5 November 2020 until 2 December 2020.
 Business grants worth up to £3,000 per month have are available to support businesses required to close or that are severely financially impacted in England during this period.

 Local Restrictions Support Grant (LRSG)

 Businesses that have been mandated to close by Government and include non-essential retail, leisure, personal care, sports facilities and hospitality businesses will be eligible for this grant.
 This includes business that are closed but are offering an online or click to order/delivery service.